War and genocide: War as Genocide School

 Genocide has traditionally been distinguished by the innocent, defenseless, or civilian status of its victims.
 Manus Midlarsky defines genocide as "understood to be the state-sponsored systematic mass murder of innocent and helpless men, women, and children".
 Similarly Irving Horowitz defines genocide as "a structural and systematic destruction of innocent people by a state bureaucratic apparatus".
 Finally, Kurt Jonassohn and Frank Chalk define genocide as "a form of one-sided mass killing".

 However the War as Genocide school contends that other groups such as military personnel should also be designated victims of genocide, and do not resign their right to life when engaging in defensive violence.
 Israel Charny believes that "the definition of genocide adopted in law and by professional social scientists must match the realities of life, so that there should be no situation in which thousands and even millions of defenseless victims of mass murder do not 'qualify' as victims of genocide,".
 This school suggests that genocidal violence includes aggressive violence against armed victims, when the aim is to harm and kill a substantial number of people.
 The War as Genocide school does not necessarily equate war with genocide, as the War Is Genocide school does, but it does recognize a causal link between the two and acknowledges that aggressive violence may constitute genocide.
 This school also invites scholars to reconsider the use of war in international affairs as well as the concept of genocide as being based on the perceived innocence of those attacked.
 Some proponents of this school argue that some examples of twentieth century war is genocidal by nature, given the enormous number of deaths.

-Genocide in Gaza

-The International Association of Genocide Scholars (IAGS) is the largest professional organization of genocide experts worldwide.
-In September 2025, the association adopted a resolution recognizing Israel's actions in Gaza as genocide.
-These actions include widespread attacks on personnel and facilities essential for survival, such as those in the healthcare, relief, and education sectors.